open-cluster-management-io/ocm/solutions/run-multicluster-servicemesh/README.md

 # Set up a Multicluster Service Mesh on OCM

 This scripts is to setup an multicluster service mesh on top of OCM.
 The guide will bootstrap 3 kind clusters(hub, cluster1, and cluster2) on your local machine and then deploy the [multicluster mesh addon](https://github.com/open-cluster-management-io/multicluster-mesh).
-After that, creating service meshes from the hub to the managed clusters and finally federating the service mshes so that microservices deployed into different managed clusters can be access each other.
+After that, creating service meshes from the hub to the managed clusters and finally federating the service meshes so that microservices deployed into different managed clusters can be access each other.

 ## Prerequisite